distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

     openshift-vanilla:2441f3a5-aa97-45e9-8122-36dfc6f17d84
     deploy-app1:3b2c4d5e-6f7a-8b9c-0d1e-2f3a4b5c6d7e

 The output shows the job definition name and the DCI job ID, one per line.
-This is useful for tracking jobs in the DCI dashboard or for rebuilding pipelines using `dci-rebuild-pipeline`.
+This is useful for tracking jobs in the DCI web UI or for rebuilding pipelines using `dci-rebuild-pipeline`.

 If no DCI job IDs are found in the log, the command returns an error: